MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/orchestration-workflow/includes/quickstarts/language-studio.md

 ## Build schema

-After completing the CLU quickstart, and creating an orchestration project, the next step is to add intents.
+After you complete the CLU quickstart and create an orchestration project, the next step is to add intents.

 To connect to the previously created CLU project: